gustavotoyota/unilog/README.md

 ## Usage

+### Creating a logger

-A logger is constructed from a sequence of operations that will be executed on each log.
+A logger is constructed with a sequence of operations that will be executed on each log.
 The operation `writeTo` is used to write a log to an output stream.

-### Creating a logger

 ```js
 import {